MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/buttons.md

 Use a **Button** control to let the user initiate an immediate action, such as submitting a form.

->[!NOTE]
->This is just a test.

-Here's a filler sentence.

-> [!NOTE]
-> This is another test.

 Don't use a **Button** control when the action is to navigate to another page; instead, use a [HyperlinkButton](/uwp/api/windows.ui.xaml.controls.hyperlinkbutton) control.
 For more information about hyperlinks, see [Hyperlinks](hyperlinks.md).

 > [!IMPORTANT]
-> For wizard navigation, use buttons labeled "Back" and "Next".
+> For wizard navigation, use buttons labeled *Back* and *Next*.
 For other types of backwards navigation or navigation to an upper level, use a [back button](../basics/navigation-history-and-backwards-navigation.md).

 Use a **RepeatButton** control when the user might want to trigger an action repeatedly.
 For example, use a **RepeatButton** control to increment or decrement a value in a counter.